LuizParo/passwordmeter-studycase/README.md

 # passwordmeter-studycase
 Application that calculates the strength of a given password, following diverses criterias like typing sequential characters or lack of symbols in it.

 This application was based on <a href="http://www.passwordmeter.com/">The Password Meter</a> application.
-It uses the same criterias for calculing the strength of a given password.
+It uses the same criterias for calculating the strength of a given password.

 Used technologies:
 <ul>